kubernetes-sigs/descheduler/README.md

 best effort pods are evicted before burstable and guaranteed pods.
 * All types of pods with the annotation `descheduler.alpha.kubernetes.io/evict` are eligible for eviction.
 This annotation is used to override checks which prevent eviction and users can select which pod is evicted.
-  Users should know how and if the pod will be recreated.
+* All types of pods with the annotation `descheduler.alpha.kubernetes.io/noevict` are NOT eligible for eviction.
+This annotation is used to override pods that would otherwise be evicted Users should know how and if the pod will be recreated.

 Setting `--v=4` or greater on the Descheduler will log all reasons why any pod is not evictable.